Annual Notices

 The school will make any reasonable accommodations necessary to ensure the inclusion of all parents and family members.
 For example, the school and district websites can be translated on the webpage, all documents can be translated through a translation program, and a translator, to the extent practicable, will be provided upon request

-The mission of Bushkill Elementary School, a culturally diverse, rapidly growing, united community, is dedicated to creating a sound foundation in shapIng each student to become a positive, respectful, well-rounded citizen on a lifelong journey of success.
+The mission of Bushkill Elementary School, a culturally diverse, rapidly growing, united community, is dedicated to creating a sound foundation in shaping each student to become a positive, respectful, well-rounded citizen on a lifelong journey of success.

 East Stroudsburg Elementary